MarzuqQ/mlops-automated-pipeline/README.md

 - **SageMaker Experiments**: Experiment tracking
 - **Model Registry**: Versioned model artifacts

-## ✅ Project Status

-This project is **complete and stable**.
-It represents a fully functional MLOps pipeline implementation that demonstrates best practices for automated machine learning workflows using AWS SageMaker.

-**Note**: This is a finished project and is not actively seeking contributions or enhancements.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- AWS SageMaker team for the excellent MLOps platform
-- The Auto MPG dataset from the UCI Machine Learning Repository
-- Open source contributors to scikit-learn and XGBoost

-## 📞 Support

 This project is provided as-is for educational and reference purposes.
 Please refer to the comprehensive documentation included in the repository for implementation guidance.

 ---